qpgmr-de/qpgmr-de.github.io/_posts/2025-05-24-avoiding-sql-injections.md

 ---
 ## Avoiding SQL injections in ILE-RPG with embedded SQL (SQLRPGLE)

+Dynamic embedded SQL is a great tool, if you have to create your SQL statements depending on user input.
+But "inserting" those user inputs directly into your SQL statement string, can be very dangerous.
+This kind of attack is called SQL injection.

-Even if many IBM i appications run in a very closed envorinment, SQL injections can be real threat.
-So let's explore some solutions, to avoid SQL injections in you code, without a lot of effort.
+Even if many IBM i appications run in a very closed envorinment, [SQL injections can be real threat](https://xkcd.com/327/).
+So in this post, we explore a clever combination of SQL parameter markers and SQL indicators, that can help you to create injection-safe dynamic SQL statements.

 ### The problem: user-input in dynamic SQL statements